 As China's economy develops and the consumption habits of its rising middle class begins to change, opportunities are opening up for a more diversified relationship with a growing focus on premium agricultural exports and services such as finance, health and aged care, as well as professional services.

 Trade in Goods and Services with China

 Largest two-way trading partner (surpassing $271.5 billion in 2020), accounting for almost a third of Australia's exports.

 Largest export market for agriculture, resources and services.

 Resources and energy also play an important role in the China-Australia investment relationship.
-Chinese investment in Australia has been growing strongly in recent years, though is still below that of Australia's traditional investment partners the US, UK and Japan.
+China is an important source of foreign investment in Australia.
 Foreign investment in Australia means greater infrastructure, more productivity and more jobs for Australians.

-Increasing numbers of Australian businesses are entering the Chinese market with great success, with banking and wealth management the leading sector of Australian direct investment in China.
+Australian businesses are choosing to enter the Chinese market with success, with banking and wealth management the leading sector of Australian direct investment in China.
 Investing in China means Australian businesses can tap this large, growing and increasingly sophisticated market.